 Term Description Layout A layout is a visual grouping of monitors that appear on displays within a room.
 A layout includes different types of monitors in a variety of placements and sizes.
-There are two types of layouts: room layouts, and full screen layouts.
-See Managing Layouts on page 240.
+There are two types of layouts: room layouts , and full screen layouts .
+See Managing Layouts on page 236.
 Note: Before creating layouts, you may want to review your room configurations.
-Should a display be rotated in a room (see Changing a Display's Rotation on page 228), some layout elements in your existing room layouts may require adjustments.
+Should a display be rotated in a room (see Changing a Display's Rotation on page 224), some layout elements in your existing room layouts may require adjustments.
 Display layout In a room layout , the parts that cover the room displays can be managed separately.
 You can consider each of these parts as a display layout .
 You can duplicate a display layout to another display area within the same layout, or to any other layout, in any room within your system.
 You can mix and match individual display layouts to create a new room layout.
 Use the Copy layout to feature, to build a display layout library from your most useful display layouts.
-See Copying Layouts on page 251.
+See Copying Layouts on page 247.
 If your system does not include a single-display room, you might consider momentarily creating one for this purpose.
-Alternatively, copy your display layouts, one by one, to Display 1 , in separate room layout, consider exporting this room layout as a file, so you can reuse it in other multiviewer systems.
-See Exporting Layouts Across Displays, on page 252.
+Alternatively, copy your display layouts, one by one, to Display 1 , in separate room layouts.
+Once you have isolated a display layout to a separate room layout, consider exporting this room layout as a file, so you can reuse it in other multiviewer systems.
+See Exporting Layouts Across Displays, on page 248.
 Monitor A monitor is an element that is part of a layout.
 The Kaleido-X software supports several types of primitive layout elements (e.g., clocks, video monitors, audio monitors, UMDs, time code monitors, etc.), as well as composite monitors.
 All primitive layout elements, except for the video monitors and subtitling monitors are graphical layout elements.
-See Adding Monitors to a Layout on page 255.
+See Adding Monitors to a Layout on page 251.